Eijkeyal/thaha-messaging-webapp/README.md

 Thha is a modern real-time messaging platform built to explore how ideas, conversations, and information travel instantly through technology.

-Inspired by the meaning of **थाहा (Thha)** — *"to know"* — this project represents the transformation from traditional human communication methods into modern digital communication systems.
+Inspired by the meaning of **थाहा (Thaha)** — *"to know"* — this project represents the transformation from traditional human communication methods into modern digital communication systems.

 ---